Odesa State Academy of Civil Engineering and Architecture

-Odesa State Academy of Civil Engineering and Architecture, was a higher education establishment founded in 1930 as part of the Ukrainian education system.
+The Odesa State Academy of Civil Engineering and Architecture, was a higher education establishment founded in 1930 as part of the Ukrainian education system.
 Since 1991 The Academy has been a member of the European and International Association of Universities, and in 2007 it signed the Bologna Convention.
 The Academy's education process is carried out according to the multilevel system: Bachelor - Specialist - Master.